edreisMD/HandsOnAIJPR2022/README.md

 <img src="https://github.com/edreisMD/HandsOnAIJPR2022/blob/main/Imagens/Passo6.png" width="700">

-Notice that the accuracy is not as good as one may expect from a machine learning model.
-This is due to the limited number of cases in this experiment (30 normal + 30 hemorrhage)

 #### Passo 7: Na nova mini-aba lateral, clique em "Calculate Confusion Matrix"

 A sua tela deve estar parecida com esta: